-On KABC-TV in Los Angeles, a screen flashed with the EAS graphic for several minutes, but there was no audio or information given.
-Shortly after the EAS alert failed, KABC ran the alert in full with the audio.
+On KABC-TV in Los Angeles, a screen flashed with the EAS graphic for several minutes, but there was never any audio or information given.
+When normal programming returned, the anchors’ microphones weren’t working.

 The alert was supposed to run for about 30 seconds.
 However, for many stations it lasted much longer.

 In Washington, D.C., WJLA-TV was stuck on the EAS slate for four minutes and WMAL-FM had dead air for nearly two minutes before the test finally ran.
 Once the test started, the audio was garbled.